Rose Mofford: Career

-Following high school, Mofford began her career as a secretary for State Treasurer Joe Hunt.
+Following high school, Mofford began her career as an administrative assistant for State Treasurer Joe Hunt.
 She was eighteen when she started working for him, and earned a salary of $125 a month.
 Two years later, when Hunt was promoted to the Arizona Tax Commission, Mofford followed her boss to the new position.
 In 1945, she left the Tax Commission and became business manager for Arizona Highways, a state magazine.
 Mofford returned to the Tax Commission in 1947 as executive secretary.
 Following Hunt's retirement in 1960, new commissioner Thad Moore fired Mofford, saying "we felt it was better to have a man in that job."
 Following her dismissal from the Tax Commission, Mofford was hired as an executive secretary by Secretary of State Wesley Bolin.
 She remained in the Secretary of State's office until 1975, when she became assistant director of the State Revenue Department (formerly the Tax Commission).